antmicro/wasi_ext_lib/README.md

 You will need a custom Rust nightly toolchain.
 The `canonicalize.patch` file should be applied to the `beta` branch of the official Rust repository.
-Build the toolchain and `wasi_ext_lib` by following the steps below:
+Build the toolchain by following the steps below:

 ```
 # clone repos